-Viral hepatitis affects millions of people worldwide, killing close to 1.5 million people every year.
+Viral hepatitis affects millions of people worldwide, an estimated 325 million people worldwide live with a hepatitis infection, which can cause liver cirrhosis, cancer and viral hepatitis-related deaths.
 Increase your awareness about hepatitis.

-It is World Hepatitis Day on 28 July 2015.
-Viral hepatitis is responsible for the death of about 1.5 million people each year and many of these deaths could be prevented.
+It is World Hepatitis Day on 28 July 2021.
+Together, hepatitis B and C are the most common which result in 1.1 million deaths and 3 million new infections per year and many of these deaths could be prevented.

 At International SOS, we are supporting the World Health Organization’s initiative to act now and prevent infection and death from hepatitis.

-International SOS provides specific advice and support for medical and security risks, no matter where your people are.
+International SOS provides specific advice and support for health and security risks, no matter where your people are.

 - Assess and understand the risks of exposure at your destination: We analyse and evaluate any location you are sending your employees to and recommend measures that help mitigate risks.